lee-chaeeun/anom_app/README.md

 This option is more volatile compared to running docker; one must pay careful attention to version mismatches in environment of each package.

+User may use 'F12' to access console of web application client on localhost to observe SSE connection and respective logs.

 ## Datasets

 ### Skab